 We do not charge performance-based fees for our non-discretionary investment advisory services.
 We do, however, recommend investment managers to our clients that charge performance-based fees.
-Notwithstanding secondaries-focused mandates, including CASA, we do not typically offer performance-based fees for discretionary services, however, we can if a client is interested in this type of fee structure.
-With respect to CASA, the fund will charge clients both management and performance fees within the investment vehicle.
+With respect to proprietary commingled funds, depending on the fund, we may charge management and/or performance fees within the investment vehicle.
 For some clients, those fees may be more than what is paid for their advisory or investment management services.
-Any recommendation by CA to invest in a CA commingled investment vehicle should be viewed with this conflict in mind.
-Discretionary clients of CA will be provided notice of proposed investments in a CA comingled investment vehicle where such conflict exists and an opportunity to elect not to invest.

-We charge performance-based fees, including carried interest for discretionary relationships that are specifically focused on secondaries, unless otherwise negotiated.
-Relationships that are specifically focused on secondaries will be served by an investment team dedicated to secondary investing.
-Depending on the nature of the client and the secondaries investing service delivered to such client, the Firm may commit its own capital and invest alongside a client.
+Any recommendation by the Firm to invest in a Firm commingled investment vehicle should be viewed with this conflict in mind.
+Discretionary clients of the Firm will be provided notice of proposed investments in the Firm's comingled investment vehicle where such conflict exists and an opportunity to elect not to invest.
+While we do not typically offer performance-based fees for discretionary services, we do charge performance-based fees for certain types of mandates and/or where a client is interested in this type of fee structure.
+Depending on the nature of the client and the investment mandate, the Firm may commit its own capital and invest alongside such client.

 Certain conflicts of interests and risks exist in situations where we charge performance-based fees.
 For example, depending on client performance, performance-based fees could create an incentive for the Firm to make investments that are more risky or more speculative than would be the case if such fee arrangements were not in effect.
-Similarly, certain risks exist when the Firm commits its own capital alongside or in a client's Single Investor Fund insofar as doing so may cause the Firm to manage the portfolio in a manner inconsistent with a client's interest.
+Similarly, certain risks exist when the Firm commits its own capital alongside a client insofar as doing so may cause the Firm to manage the portfolio in a manner inconsistent with such client's interest.

 We charge fees that vary from client to client.
-Different fees incentivise investment teams to dedicate increased resources and allocate more profitable investment opportunities or ideas to clients who are charged fees that are more profitable for the Firm.
-Investment teams are also incentivised to allocate investment opportunities to clients who either pay carried interest or performance fees.
+Different fee arrangements may incentivise investment teams to dedicate increased resources and allocate more profitable investment opportunities or ideas to clients whose fee arrangements are more profitable for the Firm.
+Investment teams are also incentivised to allocate investment opportunities to clients who either pay carried interest or performance-based fees.